 Broken and lost parts replaced

-The possibilities are endless, limited seemingly only by the imagination and as Bill Graham from the T-Exchange explains, it is also efficient, cost-effective and fast.
+The possibilities are endless, limited seemingly only by the imagination and as Bill Graham from the T-Exchange explains, it is also efficient, cost-effective and can soon be readied for use.

 Broken parts and lost parts can be designed on the computer, using a program called Sketchup, from photographs and measurements and then made on the 3D printer.
 At the T-Exchange, they even have a 3D printer which has itself been manufactured by 3D printing.